Part 1: Palma de Mallorca (1.5 Days)

 An obvious next stop is the Palau de l’Almudaina just opposite the cathedral, a Moorish palace which later served Mallorcan royalty.
 As the crowds moved in, we decided to skip this tourist attraction and simply enjoy strolling around old Palma.
-Getting lost in the old city is part of the fun so don’t stress too much over it.
+Getting lost in the old city is part of the fun so don’t stress too much about it.
 Eventually, you’ll find your way.

 Nestled between the cathedral and the bay is the Parc del Mar with its famous fountain.
 It’s a great place to snap some photos of the cathedral and the palace.
 En route to the park, you’ll also walk along the remnants of the old fort walls that once surrounded the area.

 After snapping a few photos, we headed back up to the old city and past the Arab Baths (Banys Arabs), which are apparently one of the better preserved in Spain to Iglesia de Santa Eulalia and the Basilica de Sant Francesc – two of the city’s other famous churches.
 Other highlights include Placa Sant Jeroni with its lovely church, Placa Major with its bustling center and various eating options, and simply strolling around the more major streets in the old city with their tourist catering shops.